YusufBolden/Assessment-Survey/README.md

 ```
 ### Using a Tenary Operator

 In checking to ensure the user's total household number meets the minimum expected value (user + number of children + other parent if applicable), the numbers cannot be added using the current inputs.
 The number of children is a number, other parent in household is answered using a string 'yes' or 'no' and there is no count for the user.
 Thus, a number and a string cannot be added.
 Therefore, a tenary operator (value_if_true if condition else value_if_false) is used to convert the string 'yes' or 'no' answer to a number.
-This tenary operator is utilize in calculating the minimum expected value for total household size as (number_of_children_in_household + (1 if other_parent_in_household == 'y' else 0) + 1) where (1 if other_parent_in_household == 'y' else 0) translates as if the user answers yes to other_parent_in_household, then add 1, otherwise add 0.
+This tenary operator is utilized in calculating the minimum expected value for total household size as (number_of_children_in_household + (1 if other_parent_in_household == 'y' else 0) + 1) where (1 if other_parent_in_household == 'y' else 0) translates as if the user answers yes to other_parent_in_household, then add 1, otherwise add 0.
 The + 1 at the end of the equation represents the user.
 Supposing the user indicates 2 children in the household and the other parent does not reside in the household, the minimum acceptable household size is (2 + 0 + 1) = 3.
 If the user inputs a number less than 3, an error message is generated and the user will have to input at least the minimum expected number.
 ```
 # Example 6